 Valued at $1,000, the Joel Gregory Prize is announced at the Annual Meeting of the Canadian Association of African Studies.
 Nominations are accepted in the two years preceding the conferring of the Prize.
 The Call for Nominations for the 2022 Joel Gregory Prize for books published (or to be published) in 2020 and 2021 is open and will run from July 1, 2021 to January 31, 2022.

-A Committee of three distinguished scholars has been appointed by the Canadian Association of African Studies to consider nominees.
+A Committee of two distinguished scholars has been appointed by the Canadian Association of African Studies to consider nominees.
 Publishers are expected to send a copy of their nominated book to the following committee members' addresses.

 1125 Colonel By Drive, Ottawa, ON K1S 5B6.